almondheil/csc213-give-take/README.md

 - [ ] Look into encoding ports as letters to make them easier to remember / type

+- [ ] Disallow giving to yourself and taking from yourself

 - [x] Do not require `TARGET_USER` when cancelling a give